tuananhbui89/Erasing-Adversarial-Preservation/README.md

   title={Erasing Undesirable Concepts in Diffusion Models with Adversarial Preservation}, author={Bui, Anh and Vuong, Long and Doan, Khanh and Le, Trung and Montague, Paul and Abraham, Tamas and Phung, Dinh}, booktitle={NeurIPS}, year={2024}
 }

+@article{bui2024adaptive,
+  title={Fantastic Targets for Concept Erasure in Diffusion Models and Where to Find Them}, author={Bui, Anh and Vu, Trang and Vuong, Long and Le, Trung and Montague, Paul and Abraham, Tamas and Phung, Dinh}, journal={Preprint}, year={2024}
+}